Jordan Geller

 Jordan Michael Geller (born 1977) is an American sneaker collector who founded and operated the ShoeZeum, the world's first sneaker museum.
 In 2012, Geller was certified by Guinness World Records for having the largest sneaker collection in the world, at 2,388 pairs.

-Geller earned a J.D. and passed the bar examination but has never practiced law.
-Instead, Geller resold sneakers for a living through eBay.
+Geller earned a Juris Doctor degree and passed the bar examination but has never practiced law.
+Instead, Geller resold sneakers for a living via eBay.
 After Geller was banned from shopping at Nike in 2009, he transformed his San Diego warehouse into a museum for sneakers, which he called the ShoeZeum.
 The ShoeZeum contained an assortment of Nike and Air Jordan sneakers and was visited by top Nike executives, including then-CEO Mark Parker, in 2011.
 Geller moved the ShoeZeum to Las Vegas in 2012, where he was featured on an episode of the reality TV show Pawn Stars.

 Geller has collected or sold several Nike "Moon Shoes"—some of the earliest Nike sneakers designed by Nike co-founder Bill Bowerman—including an unworn pair that he sold at a Sotheby's auction for a record-breaking US$437,500 in 2019.
 Geller would end up breaking his own record a year later when he sold a pair of game-worn and autographed Air Jordan 1s for over half a million dollars at auction.
 Geller has auctioned off numerous other coveted sneakers during his career.
 Since closing the ShoeZeum in 2012, Geller has sold the majority of his sneaker collection.

 Early life

 Geller grew up in Southern California.
 His father was a real estate agent and a 10-time marathon runner, who reportedly only wore Nike sneakers, while his mother worked as a contemporary artist.
 He is the oldest of three siblings.
 Geller was an avid collector of Garbage Pail Kids, baseball cards, and basketball cards during his youth.
 Geller's parents refused to purchase him any Air Jordans as a child, deeming them too expensive, so he acquired his first pair of Air Jordans while in college for $125.
 Geller's name is coincidentally close to basketball player Michael Jordan, who is also the namesake of Geller's favorite sneakers.
-Geller attended the University of Arizona from 1995–1999, where he was a political science major.
+Geller attended the University of Arizona from 1995 to 1999, where he was a political science major.
 Geller later earned his MBA and his J.D. from the University of San Diego, and he passed the California State Bar Exam in the early 2000s but has never practiced law.
 His randomly assigned attorney ID number–234523–corresponds to the two jersey numbers Michael Jordan wore during his NBA career.